kristianhnielsen/portfolio-website/src/content/blog/Getting Started with Sanity in Astro.md

 All that's left to do is access management to the Sanity Studio if you are building a site for someone else, you may wish to give them the ability to use Sanity Studio, so they can easily create new blog posts, authors, or whatever documents and fields you have made.

 You can give access as Viewer, Editor or Administrator, or make your own roles.
-To give access, go to <a href="https://sanity.io/manage" target="_blank" class="external-link">Sanity's Project Management</a> and invite a user by typing their e-mail.
+To give access, go to <a href="https://sanity.io/manage" target="_blank" rel="noopener noreferrer">Sanity's Project Management</a> and invite a user by typing their e-mail.

 ## Conclusion

-🎉**Congratulations!**🎉
+🎉**Congratulations!** 🎉

 If you followed along, you should have a functional main page (`pages/index.astro`) with an overview of all the blog posts.
 You have individual pages (`pages/[...slug].astro`) for each blog post with images, regular text strings, dates, and Portable Text.